Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 #### State Interception and Iterative Instrumentation
 The patch-based algorithm as described above has two weaknesses.
 - First, it does not support instrumenting programs that are executing inside the selected region, since it only inserts interception branches at the boundaries of this region.
+	- If a program is already running inside the selected region when instrumentation begins
 - Second, it does not support modifying previously inserted instrumentation if the program is executing inside the instrumented region.